dpsharma15/Python-for-Data-Science/README.md

 range()

-list comprehension

 functions

+Advance Topics :

+a container

+an iterable

+an iterator

+a generator

+a {list, set, dict} comprehension

 lambda expressions

 map, reduce and filter

-most commonly used methods.
+most commonly used methods

 OOPS concepts overview